 Despite giving my son the Home Instructor’s Guide and the textbook to study on his own, the presentation of information needed to be different for him.
 He completed all of 6A and some of 6B before our big switch.

 Also, my oldest daughter was having significant trouble with the Singapore Math method.
-Her learning style is very different than my son’s, and she does need quite a bit of spiral review.
+Her learning style is very different than my son’s, and she does need quite a bit of review.
+The mastery method is perfect for her, but she needs consistent review of previous concepts.

 Because I have 4 children, I wanted to keep it more simple and have only one math curriculum for all of them, at different levels, of course.
 I wanted one math program that I could use with my eyes closed.